MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/docs-conceptual/authenticate-azureps.md

 ---
-title: Sign on with Azure PowerShell
+title: Log in with Azure PowerShell
-description: Sign on with Azure PowerShell
+description: Log in with Azure PowerShell
 services: azure
 author: sdwheeler
 manager: carmonm